MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Quickstarts/ISV.md

 ---
-title: Quickstart UI ISVs
+title: Quickstart Universal Inventory Independent Software Vendors
 ---
 # Quickstart: Universal Inventory ISVs

 ## Introduction

-This guide explains the steps and process for [**Microsoft ISVs Partners**](../Overview/key-users.md) to build the integration from their Inventory/Value solutions with Universal Inventory application and standard.
+This guide explains the steps and process for [**Microsoft Independent Software Vendors (ISVs) Partners**](../Overview/key-users.md) to build the integration from their Inventory/Value solutions with Universal Inventory application and standard.

 This is a self-guided process and largely relies on <ins>*the ISV*</ins> to initiate the work and complete all the required steps.
 Please read and follow the processes contained in this guide.